e-mission/e-mission-docs/docs/e-mission-server/Pushing_surveys_from_the_server_to_the_phone.md

+# Pushing Surveys from the Server to the Phone
+---

 In addition to periodic surveys that are generated through local processing on the phone (https://github.com/e-mission/e-mission-phone/wiki/How-to-embed-an-external-survey-in-the-app), the server can also push surveys to the phone.
 These pushes can be periodic (e.g. every `x` hours, at certain times, e.g. at 21:00 UTC every day, or based on travel patterns from users).

 The basic components of a server-generated survey push are: